Ouroboros: World serpent in mythology

 In Norse mythology, the ouroboros appears as the serpent Jörmungandr, one of the three children of Loki and Angrboda, which grew so large that it could encircle the world and grasp its tail in its teeth.
 In the legends of Ragnar Lodbrok, such as Ragnarssona þáttr, the Geatish king Herraud gives a small lindworm as a gift to his daughter Þóra Town-Hart after which it grows into a large serpent which encircles the girl's bower and bites itself in the tail.
 The serpent is slain by Ragnar Lodbrok who marries Þóra.
 Ragnar later has a son with another woman named Kráka and this son is born with the image of a white snake in one eye.
 This snake encircled the iris and bit itself in the tail, and the son was named Sigurd Snake-in-the-Eye.

 It is a common belief among indigenous people of the tropical lowlands of South America that waters at the edge of the world-disc are encircled by a snake, often an anaconda, biting its own tail.

 The ouroboros has certain features in common with the Biblical Leviathan.
 According to the Zohar, the Leviathan is a singular creature with no mate, "its tail is placed in its mouth", while Rashi on Baba Batra 74b describes it as "twisting around and encompassing the entire world".
 The identification appears to go back as far as the poems of Kalir in the 6th–7th centuries.

-The Ouroboros as an auroral Phenomenon

-Following an exhaustive survey, historical linguist Marinus van der Sluijs and plasma physicist Anthony Peratt suggested that the ouroboros has a specific origin in time, in the 5th or 4th millennium BCE, and was ultimately based on globally independent observations of an intense aurora, with somewhat different characteristics than the familiar aurora.
-Specifically, the ouroboros could have represented an auroral oval seen as a whole, at a time when it was smaller and located closer to the equator than now.
-That could have been the case during geomagnetic excursions, when the geomagnetic field weakens and the earth's magnetic poles shift places.
-Tok Thompson and Gregory Allen Schrempp cautiously allow that this new idea might "mark a bold new interdisciplinary venture made possible by modern science".